Fast calibration of two-factor models for energy option pricing: Application to market calibration

 \section{Application to market calibration}

-To be effective in pricing options or other financial derivatives, stochastic models must be calibrated.
-Roughly speaking, calibration is a process which fits model parameters to the real market behaviour of an asset.
+To be effective in pricing exotic derivatives or options traded over the counter, stochastic models must have their parameters tuned.
 As mentioned in \cref{sec:intro}, we focus on market calibration, which is preferred for pricing tasks.
-It is common practice to calibrate the stochastic models on liquid instruments, such as European options, and then use them to price other derivatives, traded over the counter, like Virtual Power Plants, or options with different strikes and maturities.
+In order to appreciate the difference with historical calibration, we provide a comparison in \cref{sec:experimental-results}.
+For sake of clarity, in the following we consider only LMR-GW, but the procedure can be readily applied to every linear model.

-In the following, we present only the case where LMR-GW is considered as a model for the underlying, but the procedure can be readily adapted to every linear model.
-Market calibration is an inverse problem with respect to pricing: let $O_{i}$, $i=1,...,n$, be the prices of $n$ European options written on the same underlying; let also $\hat{O}_{i}$ be the price of the $i$-th option given by the Black formulae \eqref{eq:bl-price} \eqref{eq:bl-with-model-variance}, embedding the variance of an LMR-GW model \eqref{eq:analytical-solution}:
+It is common practice to tune the stochastic models on liquid instruments, such as European options: in this view, market calibration is an inverse problem of pricing.
+Let us freeze the market at a specific instant and let $O_{i}$ be the prices of $n$ European options, $i=1,...,n$, written on the same underlying; let also $\hat{O}_{i}$ be the price of the $i$-th option given by the Black formula \eqref{eq:bl-price}, embedding the variance of an LMR-GW model - \eqref{eq:bl-with-model-variance} and \eqref{eq:analytical-solution}:

 where $r=0$, $T_i$, $S_{0, i}$ and $K_i$, defined in \eqref{eq:bl-price}, are given by the option contract and $P_{11}$, defined in \eqref{eq:analytical-solution}, depends on the model parameters $\sigma_1, \sigma_2$ and $\lambda$.
-We want the error between the model-predicted prices and the real market prices to be minimal according to a least square criterion.
-We thus define the loss function:
+We want the error between the model-predicted prices and the real market prices to be minimal according to a least squares criterion: we thus define the loss function